scottleechua/scottleechua.github.io/_posts/2022-01-21-self-hosting-ghost-on-gcp.md

 The whole thing takes 1-2 hours depending on your comfort level with the various technologies.

-*Note: For configuration instructions below, change `highlighted values` and leave all other fields at default values.*
+*Note: To follow along with the configuration instructions below, edit the `highlighted values` and leave all other fields at default values.*

 ### 1. Set up GCP